 A corporation in Canada is viewed as a separate, legal entity.
 This means it is treated as if the company was a unique individual- it has a unique name and unique tax numbers.
 It requires its own special type of tax return each year, and may protect its individual owners from certain legal actions (Note the word “may”- it depends on the type of legal claim and who is making it).

+If you’re wondering if you should incorporate, I put together a guide on this topic.
 Setting up a corporation requires legal documentation (generally, creating “articles” which discuss how the corporation will be run), and may require annual provincial filings which confirm company details.
 It is the most costly, and professional advice is recommended before registering this type of company.

 PART TWO: Register your Business in Canada

 - Conduct a name search in your province/territory.
 This can usually be done online through the regional department responsible for business (See links below).